zzzprojects/docs/entityframework-extensions.net/pages/documentations/options/bulk-operation-executed.md

 ---
 Name: BulkOperationExecuted
-LastMod: 2023-03-01
+LastMod: 2025-06-23
 ---

 # BulkOperationExecuted

 ## Description
-Gets or sets an action to execute `after` the bulk operation is executed.
+Gets or sets an action to execute after the bulk operation is executed.

 ```csharp